 Our McKinney car accident lawyers work on a contingency fee basis, which means we don’t receive any payment unless you do.
 If we are able to obtain money on your behalf, we only earn a percentage of the compensation we recover.

 Our staff is ready to help, is fully bilingual in English and Spanish, and wants to help you get back on your feet.
-We are available anytime 24/7 to help with beginning to represent you for your accident, and will shepherd you through the process while you focus on getting back to the level of health you enjoyed before your accident.
+Our McKinney car accident lawyers are available anytime 24/7 to help with beginning to represent you for your accident, and will shepherd you through the process while you focus on getting back to the level of health you enjoyed before your accident.

 Please be aware that the Texas statute of limitations limits the time to file an injury claim after an accident to 2 years from the date of accident in most cases.
-Call us at (844) 308-8180 for a free case evaluation.
+Call our McKinney car accident lawyers today for a FREE CASE EVALUATION.
 Take action now to protect your right to a fair value monetary recovery.

 If you are injured in any type of accident, your first priority should be to seek immediate medical attention, even if you are not certain that you are injured.
 Seeking immediate medical treatment does two things: 1) it ensures injuries you sustained are diagnosed and treated; and, 2) it helps eliminate any doubt by the insurance company that your injuries were caused by the accident.

 Often, the shock and adrenaline of an accident can mask symptoms of injuries, so making the mistake of skipping a medical examination can have profound consequences.
 By seeking prompt medical treatment, you protect both your health and your ability to seek compensation for your injuries with the help of your attorney.